-As night rolls in and the sun goes down Kagoshima City comes alive with revellers in search of good food, good drink, and good times.
+Kagoshima Shochu Bar Yokaban is the place to go as the sun goes down and Kagoshima City comes alive with revellers in search of good food, good drink, and good times.
 The city itself is compact and walkable, and a huge selection of interesting eateries and bars await the adventurous traveller willing to head off the main road and into one of the many side streets.
 One such side street is Flamingo-dori, a short curved street with bars and restaurants on either side fairly close to the main Tenmonkan shopping district.

 One of the best places to have a drink of the local spirit shochu accompanied by some tasty fare is Yokaban.
 Owner Mori Reina reflects on her time owning an izakaya – a Japanese pub on the street.
 She says, “I’ve only been here on Flamingo -dori for seven years, but I feel very much at home.
 All the shop and bar owners get on really well.
 Everyone is willing to help each other to make customers happy.
 It’s that kind of place.
 We do a lot of BBQs and stuff on the side of the road, if someone has an idea we just do it.”